William Lockhart of Lee

-Sir William Lockhart of Lee (1621–1675), was a Scottish soldier and diplomat who fought for the Covenanters during the 1638 to 1651 Wars of the Three Kingdoms.
+Sir William Lockhart of Lee (1621 – 1 June 1675) was a Scottish army officer, politician and diplomat who fought for the Covenanters during the 1638 to 1651 Wars of the Three Kingdoms.
 Following Royalist defeat in the 1642 to 1647 First English Civil War, Lockhart took part in negotiations between Charles I and Scottish Engagers, who agreed to restore him to the English throne.

 The Engagers were defeated and Charles executed in January 1649.
 Captured at Wigan in 1648, Lockhart was released in 1649 but excluded by the Kirk Party when they invaded England in order to restore Charles II.
 This ended with defeat in 1651 and Scotland was incorporated into the English Commonwealth in 1654.